WORLD RIVERS PROJECT

-World Rivers is a global project uniting people through the element of water.
+World Rivers is a global participatory project responding to the essential element of water.
 Individuals from around the world dip white fabric in a local river.
 The fabric pieces are embroidered with the name of the river, location and date and then sewn together into a magnificent curtain.

-The essence of our waterways are captured in white cloth that flows in rivers.
-World Rivers unite regions while the curtains reveal the hidden; the condition of our water.
-Attention is given to our planet's rivers through stories and photos that tell of water's contributing role in the growth of unique communities.
-World Rivers honors the vital life source that is in crisis today.
+The essence of our waterways is captured in white cloth that touchs water.
+World Rivers unite regions while the curtain reveals the hidden; the fragile condition of our rivers today.
+Attention is given to our planet's fresh water sources through documentation in the project log, records of water's contributing and vital role in the endurance of unique communities.
+Please visit "Join" to learn how to particpate.

 In 2004 I visited the Onon river in Mongolia to start the World Rivers Project.